Larmix0/Tetris-AI/README.md

 I'm still pretty proud about this project since the AI runs relatively fast (~0.15 seconds per move) despite calculating 1 move into the future.

 # Playing the game
 After running the game you use left arrow and right arrow to move the piece.
-Up arrow rotates, and control hard-drops the piece.
-Press spacebar during the game to toggle the AI on and off.
+Up arrow rotates, down arrow moves down, control hard-drops the piece, "z" holds piece.
+Press "t" during the game to toggle the AI on and off.

 # Running the project
 ### To run the game/ai: